dolgov/TT-IRT/README.md

 **python/**
+ * Shock absorber example
- * `test_shock_absorber_tt.py`      Shock absorber test with TT-MH
+   - `test_shock_absorber_tt.py` Script for running the shock absorber test with TT-MH, encapsulates prior and likelihood functions
+ * Core package in `tt_irt_py` directory
+   - `tt_irt1_int32.c`  TT-CD sampler from an approximate density in TT format (uses 32-bit integers)
+   - `tt_irt.py`        CTypes wrapper
+   - `setup.py`         Compilation and installation script
+ * *Utilities*
+   - `verify.py`        Check availability of ttpy and tt_irt, download puwr.py

-The parameters are set up statically in this file.
-In order to change them, go to lines 88-92 and edit
+In the shock absorber example, the parameters are set up statically in the `test_shock_absorber_tt.py` file.
+In order to change them, go to lines 92-96 and edit
 ```
 d = 6       # number of covariates
 n = 17      # grid size